maodzin/chatGPT-telegramBot/README.md

 The chat history is stored in a list called history, and the current prompt is stored in a string called prompt.
 The generate_response() function in the backend.py file is responsible for generating responses based on the chat history.

 ##Contributors
-[YOUR NAME HERE] - [YOUR EMAIL HERE] - [YOUR WEBSITE HERE] License
+Maksym Pokrovskyi - maxxox@gmail.com - [YOUR WEBSITE HERE]
-This project is licensed under the MIT License.